Nordic ACC Championship 2009

 Start as soon as all boats have entered the server.
 If boats are missing, wait 5 minutes before the race is started.
 Do not restart for skippers entering after this time limit, unless they were in the race lobby with problems getting in to the particular race.

 C4.
 After each race

 · Take a screenshot of each page of the scoreboard

 · Take note of events not showing on the scoreboard

 As soon as possible, send an e-mail to the race committee

-The email should include screenshots of the scoreboards and replays of the races.
-Ideally save screenshots in the jpg-format, and if necessary compress with winzip to reduce the size of the e-mail.
-In addition to screenshots, do also forward the relevant result files which automatically are saved by VSK in the Results folder.
+The email should include screenshots of the scoreboards and result files.
+Ideally save screenshots in the jpg-format.
+The relevant result files are automatically saved by VSK in the Results folder.
 Change the filename of this file so that it easily identifies the race/fleet.

 Include any other relevant info about the race

 The results will be presented on vsk-nordic.com as soon as the race committee has received the results from the race hosts.